skip to content

 01:04:09 - Anthony Campolo

-And that's great.
+Yeah, no, that's great.
 Cool.
-Yeah, no, I think that's a kind of good overview.
+I think that's a kind of good overview.
 I feel like I got a lot more clarity now.
-Yeah, I'd be curious to kind of try it out.
-Let's talk a little bit about the solid 2.0 beta release that's live now, right?
+I'd be curious to kind of try it out.
+Let's talk a little bit about the Solid 2.0 beta release that's live now, right?

 01:04:28 - Dev Agrawal

 It is, yes.
-And we, we've been getting a lot of discussions, a lot of feedback recently, so it's really fun times and I'm very excited to see where this goes.
-I think we, some of the community projects have already started moving over.
-One of our community members, Brindley, he has already like moved Tanstack Router and like a couple other Tanstack stuff to solid V2.
-It's really.
-Oh, it's fun to see.
+And we've been getting a lot of discussions, a lot of feedback recently, so it's really fun times and I'm very excited to see where this goes.
+I think some of the community projects have already started moving over.
+One of our community members, Brindley, has already moved TanStack Router and a couple other TanStack things to Solid v2.
+It's fun to see.

 01:04:56 - Anthony Campolo